Before you leave

 It is a good idea to set up a New Zealand bank account before you arrive so that you can make credit card and cash withdrawals when you arrive.

-While you’re thinking about money, you should take some time to see with what things cost here.
+While you’re thinking about money, you should take some time to see what things cost here.

-If you’re not a native English speaker, there are a number of courses you can take to improve your English.
+If English is not your first language, there are courses you can take to improve your English skills.

 Check what you can bring with you